rodneyosodo/africastalking-eris-devkit-playground/README.md

 [![img](https://i.imgur.com/qFCOPik.jpg)](https://africastalking.com/iot)

 This is my playground for the africastalking erisv1 development kit.
-I plan on building with arduino then rust and finally bare metal.
-Hope you learn one or two things
+I plan on building with Arduino, then rust and finally bare metal.
+I hope you learn a few things.

 ### Built With